How the combination of public, private, and philanthropic capital can unlock funding for impact projects in vulnerable territories

 In the case of CooperSapó, business and governance support from NESsT played a key role in strengthening the cooperative’s management and enabling it to access new funding sources that require greater risk exposure.

-To simplify the understanding of this mechanism, NESsT has developed an explanatory infographic that visually illustrates how blended finance works in practice and NESsT’s role within the impact ecosystem in the Amazon.
-The tool helps translate financial concepts into accessible language, making it especially useful for entrepreneurs, policymakers, partners, and anyone interested in understanding how to accelerate the development of the Amazon bioeconomy through innovative financing solutions.
+To make this easier to understand, NESsT has created an infographic that clearly shows how blended finance works in practice and highlights our role in the Amazon’s impact ecosystem.
+This visual tool breaks down complex financial ideas into simple language, making it valuable for entrepreneurs, policymakers, partners, and anyone interested in advancing the Amazon bioeconomy through innovative financing.

 Learn more about NESsT's work in the Amazon and how we are supporting sustainable businesses with innovative financial solutions.